 During the Autumn and Spring terms, each school creates and selects 25 pieces of student work which they feel best represent the talents of their students.
 These art works are submitted to their dot-art Schools page by February Half Term, then put on display to the world via the dot-art Schools website (schools.dot-art.com).

 A panel of art experts will select the top 3 artworks from each school.
 Students from all the schools in the programme, as well as the general public, will then be able to vote for their favourite piece of art from the judge's shortlist.
-During the Summer term, an exhibition will be held at a central art gallery showcasing the artwork with the most votes from each participating school.
+During the Summer term, an exhibition will be held at a gallery showcasing the artwork with the most votes from each participating school.
+The overall winner and two runners up in both age categories are chosen and announced at the prize giving ceremony.

 Runners Up x 2